flexcodemic/tender_download_system/README.md

-📄 Tender Download System
+# 📄 Tender Download System

-📌 Introduction
+## 📌 Introduction

 The Tender Download System is a simple web application built with Vue 3 + Vite that allows users to browse available tenders, view details, and download tender documents.
 The system also includes authentication (login/logout) and a search functionality to filter tenders.

-This project follows best industry practices using:
+- This project follows best industry practices using:

-Vue 3 (Composition API) for building UI components.
+- Vue 3 (Composition API) for building UI components.

-Pinia for state management.
+- Pinia for state management.

-Vue Router for navigation.
+- Vue Router for navigation.

-Bootstrap for styling.
+- Bootstrap for styling.

 🚀 Features

 ✔️ Browse a list of tenders with title, description, and deadline.✔️ Download tender documents.✔️ Search for tenders using keywords.✔️ User authentication (Login & Logout).✔️ Pinia for state management.✔️ Bootstrap UI for styling and responsiveness.✔️ Error handling for data fetching issues.✔️ (Future) Pagination for large datasets.

-📂 Project Folder Structure

-src/
-│── components/
-│   ├── Navbar.vue
-│   ├── TenderList.vue    # Component for displaying tenders
-│── views/
-│   ├── HomeView.vue      # Tender Listing Page
-│   ├── LoginView.vue     # Authentication Page
-│── router/
-│   ├── index.js          # Routes for navigation
-│── store/
-│   ├── tenderStore.js    # Pinia store for managing tenders
-│── data/
-│   ├── tenders.js        # Dummy data for tenders
-│── App.vue               # Root component
-│── main.js               # Application entry point

 🛠️ Setup & Installation